 [END EXHIBIT]

 If we regress cost on independent variables (see exhibit 18.2), the estimated regression coefficient for age is $2,165.
 This coefficient cannot be interpreted as the rate of increase in cost for a change from young to old.
 These rates also depend on the interaction of age and gender; age and copay; and age, gender, and copay interaction.
 From any single regression coefficient, we do not know how much insurance cost goes up.
 To calculate the average effect of age, we would need to know not only the other regression parameters but also the frequency of occurrence of males and females, as well as the frequency of occurrence of low and high copays.
-The fact that we cannot read the impact of x on y from the regression equation is somewhat bizarre, as the very purpose of regression was to estimate the effect of the variable, yet multivariate regression does not allow this.
+The fact that we cannot read the impact of x on y from the regression equation is somewhat bizarre, as the very purpose of regression is to estimate the effect of the variable, yet multivariate regression does not allow this.
 It seems that the effort to fit an equation to the data has been futile, as the equation does not answer our original question.
 Now, let us look at whether we could rewrite the equation to display the unconfounded impact of independent variables.

 [INSERT EXHIBIT]

-Exhibit 18.2 Regression of Cost on Age, Gender and Interaction of Age and Gender
+Exhibit 18.2 Regression of Cost on Age, Gender, and Interaction of Age and Gender